-In Fig.~\ref{fig:modes}(a,c), superimposed views of the plate recorded with the camera during one flutter period are shown.
-These visualizations were carried out at the instability threshold $U^*_{c}$ for plates of same aspect ratio $H^*=1$ but for two different mass ratios.
-As predicted by the analysis, different modes are observed as $M^*$ varies.
+In figure~\ref{fig:modes}(a,c), superimposed views of the plate recorded with the camera during one flutter period are shown.
+These visualisations were carried out at the instability threshold $U^*_{c}$ for plates of same aspect ratio $H^*=1$ but of two different mass ratios.
+As predicted by the analysis, two different modes are observed as $M^*$ varies.
 From these data, the mode shapes and their frequencies can be compared to the theoretical predictions for the same parameters.
 However nonlinear effects are probably important given the large amplitude observed at threshold and the agreement with the results of the linear stability analysis are only qualitative.